Tej-Sharma/autobot/README.md

 - **Instant alerting**: posts run outcomes automatically to GitHub PR flow so teams notice regressions fast.
 - **Faster first-pass validation**: route-by-route screenshot evidence and optional AI judgment reduce guesswork during triage.
 - **Auditability**: job artifacts and JSON/Markdown reports keep context for follow-up and debugging.

-## What Autobot gives you

-- Playwright-based browser checks (`initial-load`, CTA coverage, interactions, scroll points)
-- Optional AI judge scoring and findings
-- API and webhook-backed job intake
-- Queue-driven workers with Redis
-- Self-hosted frontend console for GitHub OAuth and repo/webhook setup

-## Prefer Done for You
+## Set It Up

 Need a zero-hassle path?
-We handle the infrastructure, tokens, running cost, and setup on your private machine: [autobot.it.com](https://autobot.it.com).
+The website handles the infrastructure, tokens, running cost, and setup on your private machine: [autobot.it.com](https://autobot.it.com)

+Otherwise, here's the local setup below

 ## Architecture at a glance